isomatter-labs/isomatter-labs.github.io/content/posts/composability.md

     in all honesty, more time than was reasonable in customizing and tweaking my Emacs workflow, going all the way from minimal to kitchen sink and back, with frequent stops at having my Linux boxes boot directly into it.
-    I was using it constantly, and for everything, and i genuinely _loved_ it.
+    I was using it constantly, and for everything, and I genuinely _loved_ it.
     Living in the alternate reality of the Lisp Machine Cinematic Universe just got really old after having to reinvent _every_ wheel for 5 years.
 Take this as my personal apology that I didn't understand Emacs as well as you, and that you are simply too wise to learn anything from this essay.
+[^3]: A topic for another time, but absolutely worth the rabbithole.